Have you got questions about applying to and working at EY? You’re likely to find your answers here.

 If you still have trouble accessing your information or you’ve been locked out, please contact us on +44(0)808 169 9829 between Monday to Friday, 9:00am-5.30pm UK time, or via email@example.com.

 You’ll need to log back into your account and take the steps to complete your form.
 If you’re still having problems, contact us on 0800 289 208, between 8:30am and 5:30pm UK time, or via firstname.lastname@example.org.

 It’s really up to you.
 We want to treat everyone equally and fairly, irrespective of ability, and if you’d like to tell us about your disability or long-term health condition, we can help with adjustments or support during the recruitment process.
 There’s a dedicated section on our application form for this and anyone who completes it is contacted by our Student Recruitment team either by phone or email.
 Any conversations we have with you about your disability and/or long-term health condition will be confidential.

 If you’d like to discuss your application first, please contact us on +44(0)808 169 9829 between Monday to Friday, 9:00am-5.30pm UK time, or via firstname.lastname@example.org and we’ll do what we can to answer your questions.

 For more information about how we value people with all kinds of abilities, and to find out more about being in the workplace with a disability, visit My Plus Students’ Club.

-No, you don’t but we recommend you do it in one day, especially if it’s getting close to the end of the application window!
-Remember, you have to complete all the assessments by the date and time given in your invitation email because if you don’t, we can’t consider you.
+No, you don’t but we recommend you do it in one day and as soon as possible to avoid disappointment of your chosen programme filling up!
+Remember, you have to complete all the assessments by the date and time given in your invitation email, if you don’t, we can’t consider you.